jayvicsanantonio/tracknstick-api/README.md

 All API endpoints require an API key for authentication.
 The API key must be sent in the `X-API-Key` header with each request.

+## Rate Limiting

+To prevent abuse, API requests are rate-limited.
+By default, each IP address is allowed 100 requests per 15-minute window.
+If the limit is exceeded, a `429 Too Many Requests` error will be returned.

 ## Prerequisites

 - Node.js (v16 or later recommended)